Seferovic8/political-biases-bosnian-news/README.md

 ## Notes

 - A database is not required for the main prediction workflow.
+- Logistic Regression is the recommended option for most users because it is fast and runs efficiently without a GPU.
-- BERTić uses the article title and body, while the linear models primarily use article text.
+- BERTić uses the article title and body, requires more memory and computational resources, and can be slow without a compatible GPU.
 - The application supports batch analysis of multiple articles.
 - Visualizations require browser access to the Chart.js CDN.
 - The datasets and models can require substantial storage and memory.